← Back to book

 Unity, Blender, C# • Third-year Dissertation Project

-Built an immersive XR environment for a horse club client exploring virtual reality as a promotional tool.
-Created 3D models and environments in Blender, integrated into Unity for interactive VR.
+Built an immersive AR environment for a horse club client exploring augmented reality as a promotional tool.
+Created 3D models and environments in Blender, integrated into Unity for interactive AR.
 This project involved regular client meetings, iterative design, requirements gathering, and a formal dissertation and presentation delivered to external stakeholders and academic supervisors.

 Tool Lending Platform